hstalker/dotfiles/README.md

 * `core#ThemeToggle(target_theme)`, where `target_theme` is an optional
   parameter for the `'dark'` or `'light'` string.
 If `target_theme` is not provided, then this will behave as a simple toggle.
+* `core#FontSetGui(font_dicts)`, where `font_dicts` is a list of one or more dictionaries containing an unformatted font name string and size number.
+The function will handle escaping spaces and platform differences in setting `&guifont`.
+The fonts will be tried in the specified order.
+Subsequent calls will erase previous font setting changes totally.
+* `core#FontChangeSize(size)`, where size is the point size to change the set font to.
+* `core#FontIncreaseSize()`, which increases the font size by one.
+* `core#FontDecreaseSize()`, which decreases the font size by one.

 The configuration uses an in-built pair of themes for light and dark modes when run in minimal mode, and uses a solarized pair of truecolor themes when plugins are enabled by default.
 It will use Vim's inferred choice for `background` in order to determine the default mode to launch into.

+Note that the font altering functions will only work under gvim, as terminal vim is entirely reliant on the terminal font.
+Additionally because the Gnome team are geniuses and GTK uses best effort matching for font names, it will never fail on the first font, and therefore no alternatives will be attempted.

 ##### Misc: Lazy Loading
 These scripts do not expose the ability to lazy load plugins despite the